natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Natural mortality rate High mortality (e.g.80% or higher) Moderate mortality (e.g. 20-50%) Low mortality (e.g. 0-20%) N/A
    ====================== ================================== ================================ ========================== ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 5. **Recruitment rating (biotic habitats only).** Frequent recruitment increases recovery potential by increasing the chance that incoming recruits can re-establish a population in a disturbed area.
 I.e. Higher recruitment confers greater resilience and is therefore scored lower.
 As with all criteria, higher numbers represent greater exposure or consequence and result in higher risk scores.

-   If criteria are scored on a 1-3 scale, the following is a suggestion for scoring natural recruitment rate:
+   *If criteria are scored on a 1-3 scale, the following is a suggestion for scoring natural recruitment rate:*

    ======================== ==================== ============= ============ ============